tunnckoCore/mukla/README.md

 - Includes [core-assert][] to provide few modern things down to `0.10`.
 - Promises based - native promise is used on modern, bluebird on `0.10`.
 - No stacktraces.
 Shows you `err.toString()`, filename, position and the failing line.
+- Backward-compatible with [assertit][].
+I'm using it from 1+ year everywhere in my 270+ packages.
+- Support for node 0.10 for next couple of months.
 - Support for custom reporters - it just emits two events: `pass` and `fail`.
   + Reporeters should be just event emitter.
   + One simple built-in reporter.